dawranliou/dawranliou.com/zola-sandbox/content/2017-02-20-getting-started-python-internals.md

-title = "Getting Started with Python Internals" tags = ["python", "internals"] slug = "getting-started-python-internals" description = "How to start exploring Python internals" cover = "images/python-logo.png"
+title = "Getting Started with Python Internals" tags = ["python", "internals"] slug = "getting-started-python-internals" cover = "images/python-logo.png"
 +++

-_This article is a summary of what I learned from [Philip Guo](https://twitter.com/pgbovine)'s [CPython internals: A ten-hour codewalk through the Python interpreter source code](http://pgbovine.net/cpython-internals.htm).
+This article is a summary of what I learned from [Philip Guo](https://twitter.com/pgbovine)'s [CPython internals: A ten-hour codewalk through the Python interpreter source code](http://pgbovine.net/cpython-internals.htm).
 I highly recommend you to go through his course.
 He go through great materials in his videos.
 You can think of this article as a companion text version